Silicon Valley Food Rescue

-The regional network approach
+A regional approach

 Why are we doing it?

-Food waste in America negatively impacts us culturally, environmentally, and financially.
-A recent national study found that the U.S. spends $218 billion a year growing, processing, transporting and disposing of food that is never eaten, while too many people, especially children and the elderly, go to bed hungry each night.
+More than 125 million additional meals are needed annually for people living with daily food insecurity in Santa Clara county alone.
+Yet, a recent national study found that the U.S. spends $218 billion a year growing, processing, transporting and disposing of food that is never eaten, while too many people, especially children and the elderly, go to bed hungry each night.

 Where do I find out more?

 To learn more about the Silicon Valley Food Rescue initiative, please contact:

 Please help connect us to corporations interested in reducing hunger and waste in our region by donating prepared food to A La Carte.
 We are eager to begin a conversation about A La Carte with those looking to focus their corporate social-action efforts on hunger relief and waste reduction.

 Thank you for your partnership with Silicon Valley Food Rescue.
 You are an important part of the solution.
 We help because we can!